Skip to main content

 Setup custom icon directory in Meta Box Builder

-Where "Icon dir" is the relative path to the icon directory from the WordPress root path.
+Where "Icon dir" is the absolute or relative path to the icon directory from the WordPress root path.

-If you use code to register the field, you need to set full path to that parameter:
+If you use code to register the field, your field settings will look like this:

 [